 “God, I am heartily sorry for having offended You, and I detest all my sins because I dread the loss of Heaven and the pains of Hell, but most of all because they offend You, my God, who are all good and deserving of all my love.
 I firmly resolve with the help of your grace to confess my sins, do penance, and to amend my life.
 Amen.”

 In the Sacrament of Holy Orders (or Ordination), the priest being ordained vows to lead other Catholics by bringing them the sacraments, proclaiming the Gospel, and directing them to spiritual growth, healing and transformation, and service to others.
 Ordained ministers play an important role in helping us follow the footsteps of Christ as we each do what is ours to do in this lifetime.

 The Sacrament of Anointing of the Sick (once known as Last Rites or Extreme Unction) unites the suffering of those with a physical or mental sickness to the suffering of Christ.
 We are reminded of how Christ’s compassion for the sick healed body and soul.
 It is recommended before surgery, during dangerous illness, or if one is particularly weak and at risk of significant illness.
 These rites are highly valued as powerful aids to strength and courage.

-Anointing of the Sick may be scheduled with a priest by calling the Front Desk at 480.948.7460 and choose option #2.
+Anointing of the Sick may be scheduled with a priest by calling the Guest Services Desk at 480.948.7460 and choose option #2.